Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-1.1 This protocol has been reviewed in February 2022, the following amendments have been made:
+This protocol has been fully reviewed and updated with the addition and removal of information in October 2025; the following amendments have been made:

 2.1 This protocol details the process to be followed if an issue has been identified concerning performance and/or attendance.
 It applies to all police officers who have passed their probation up to and including chief superintendents, as well as members of the Special Constabulary.
 Whilst reference to Performance Regulations 2012 relate to special constables, reference to PDRs, pension regulations and pay increments, relate to police officers only.